luteroelavoco/findDevBackend/README.md

 # FindDev Backend
-> This backend is compound with two requisitions types, synchronous and asynchronous
+> This backend is compound with one requisitions type.

-Here, i used a Socket.io in order to facilitate asynchronous requisition.
+Here, i used a Axios in order to facilitate synchronous requisition.
 The data base used is Mongo Db.

 ## Instalation